 Secondly, there are binding corporate rules, which apply to multinational groups and are internal codes of code for how transfers of data should be handled between their EEA to non-EEA entities within the group.
 Though such rules must be submitted for approval by a Regulatory Authority within the EEA.
 This can be a costly process.
 For private SME organisations, this is unlikely to be a solution.

 Then there are standard contractual clauses or model clauses that have been adopted by the EU commission.
-These can be used in contracts, and have been approved but haven’t been updated to reflect the changes under GDPR.
-They cover the transfer or processing of personal data to non-EEA countries, but only when they are used without any amendments.
+These stand useful in contracts and approved but not updated to reflect the changes under GDPR.
+They cover the transfer or processing of personal data to non-EEA countries.
+But only when used without any amendments.

 Though there has been a recent case, which has given rise to questions as to whether they would still be valid by the EU.
-If they are found to be invalid, then there will be issues on relying upon such clauses for those transfers.
+If they found invalid, then there will be issues on relying upon such clauses for those transfers.

 What will happen to the UK approach after Brexit?

-As the current law stands under the Data Protection Act 2018, there will not be dramatic changes once we leave the EU, though the government will be able to make changes through regulations made under the EU Withdrawal Act.
-This might see some changes, though as stated above, regulatory alignment with the EU for Data Protection is one of the top priorities.
+The current law stands under the Data Protection Act 2018.
+There will not be dramatic changes once we leave the EU.
+Though the government will be able to make changes through regulations made under the EU Withdrawal Act.
+This might see some changes.
+Though as stated above, regulatory alignment with the EU for Data Protection is one of the top priorities.

-The Government has also put a plan outlining amendments that would be made to Data Protection Law in the case of a no-deal Brexit.
+The Government has a plan outlining amendments for the Data Protection Law in the case of a no-deal Brexit.
 The proposed amendments under no-deal planning were updated in April 2019.
-The main focus of these amendments, include recognition of all EEA Countries as adequate for the free-flowing of data, along with incorporating the current adequacy decisions, the current standard contractual clauses along with giving the ICO new powers to issue new clauses and maintain the extraterritorial scope of UK data protection law.
-This indicates a certain level of seriousness on the part of the UK government, to maintain the high standards of data protection set out under the GPDR.
+The main focus of these amendments, include recognition of all EEA Countries as adequate for the free-flowing of data.
+Also, incorporating the current adequacy decisions and the current standard contractual clauses.
+Lastly, giving the ICO new powers to issue new clauses and maintain the extraterritorial scope of UK data protection law.
+This indicates a certain level of seriousness on the part of the UK government.
+Finally, it is maintaining the high standards of data protection set out under the GPDR.